Are you feeling down because of job loss, health problems, or a broken heart?

 3) Don’t post your personal problems on social media.

 Rather, book an appointment and speak to a professional that can actually help you.

 A Naturopathic Doctor, psychotherapist, or life coach can support you through this difficult time.

-They can provide you with steps to take that will help you focus on a new situation, rather than dwelling or feeling stuck in your current state.
+They can provide you with steps to take that will help you focus on a new situation, rather than dwelling or feeling stuck where you are.